rachelkathleen/rachelkathleen.github.io/_posts/2019-06-04-rails_project_roundup_-_scope_methods_and_refactoring.markdown

 Building scope methods was one of the more challenging (and more rewarding) aspects of building my rails project.

 The first one was straightforward - in the form to create a new wine, users could mark a wine as 'favorite'.
-The goal was the query the database using Active Record query interface and return an array of favorite wines.
+The goal was to query the database using Active Record query interface and return an array of favorite wines.
 The `where` method was the best fit, since I wanted to return multiple objects.

   `scope :is_favorite, -> {where(favorite: true)}`